nasim-alamdari/RealTime-Personalized-NoiseReduction/README.md

 Requirement
 -------------------
-To run the Android version of the Compression app, it is necessary to have Superpowered SDK which can be obtained from the following link: https://superpowered.com.
+To run the Android version of the Personalized Noise reduction app, it is necessary to have Superpowered SDK which can be obtained from the following link: https://superpowered.com.
 Then, adding the path of superpowered in gradle/local.properties:

     superpowered.dir = /.../SuperpoweredSDK/Superpowered

+To run the iOS version of the Personalized Noise reduction app, it is necessary to have Tensorflow C++ API to run voice activity detection (VAD).
+The Tensorflow API can be downloaded or cloned from following link: https://www.tensorflow.org/install/